Universality in one-dimensional hierarchical coalescence processes: Model and results

-\begin{definition} Given a probability measure $\mu$ on $(0,\infty)$ with finite mean, we say that $\xi$ is a {\sl stationary renewal SPP with interval law $\mu$}, shortly $\xi=\text{Ren} (\mu)$, if \begin{itemize} \item[(i)] $\xi$ is a stationary SPP with finite intensity and $\xi$ is nonempty a.s., \item[(ii)] the random variables $d_k= x_k-x_{k-1}$, $k \in \bbZ$, are i.i.d. with common law $\mu$ w.r.t. the Palm distribution associated to $\cQ$. \end{itemize} \end{definition} A classical example of stationary renewal SPP is given by the homogeneous Poisson point process, for which the interval law is an exponential. \begin{remark} A stationary renewal SPP with interval law $\mu$ having infinite mean cannot exists (see Proposition 4.2.I in \cite{DV}).
-As discussed after Theorem 1.3.4 in \cite{FKAS}, $\cQ=\text{Ren} (\mu)$ if and only if the following holds: the random variables $d_k=x_k-x_{k-1}$, $k\not=1$, are i.i.d. with law $\mu$ and are independent from the random vector $(x_0,x_1)$, which satisfies
+A classical example of stationary renewal SPP is given by the homogeneous Poisson point process, for which the interval law is an exponential.

+\begin{remark} A stationary renewal SPP with interval law $\mu$ having infinite mean cannot exist (see Proposition 4.2.I in~\cite{DV}).
+As discussed after Theorem 1.3.4 in~\cite{FKAS}, $\cQ=\operatorname{Ren} (\mu)$ if and only if the following holds: the random variables $d_k=x_k-x_{k-1}$, $k\not=1$, are i.i.d. with law $\mu$ and are independent from the random vector $(x_0,x_1)$, which satisfies